moncent/avro-kafka-starter/ReadMe.md

 System Requirements:
 1) Java (JRE/JDK) 17 version and higher

-You can build the program yourself using maven:

-mvn clean compile assembly:single

 Launch the program in the console (CLI):
 - on Windows: launch RU_windows_run.bat or EN_windows_run.bat (russian/english version)